NHSDigital/integration-adaptor-lab-results/OPERATING.md

 Some log lines are uncorrelated to a specific message.
 These logs have an empty `<Correlation Id>` value.

 Messages published to the adaptor's three AMQP message queues include a CorrelationId header.

+# Linking a GP Practice to an Lab Results system

+The Lab Results Adaptor and Lab Results system communications synchronise through a sequence number mechanism.
+Linking a GP Practice to an Lab Results system which have never previously exchanged messages requires no additional setup for synchronisation.
+All the sequences begin at 1, and the adaptor will start them automatically.

+In the case that a new market entrant GP System takes over from an incumbent system the new system must pick up the sequences where the incumbent left off.
+For every GP/Lab Results link established, the incumbent supplier or Lab Results operator must advise the following:

+* Most recently used Send Interchange Sequence (SIS) number, GP -> HA
+* Most recently used Send Message Sequence (SMS) number, GP -> HA

+For each GP/Lab Results pair the following documents must be inserted into the `outboundSequenceId` collection of the adaptor's database.
+The angle-bracketed values must be replaced (including the brackets) with the relevant data items.
+The `_id` property should have the type `String`, and the `sequenceNumber` property should have the type `int32`.
+Any existing documents with the same `_id` must be replaced.

+    {
+        _id: 'SIS-<GP Link (Trading Partner) Code>-<HA Link (Trading Partner) Code>',
+        sequenceNumber: <Send Interchange Sequence (SIS) number>
+    }

+    {
+        _id: 'SMS-<GP Link (Trading Partner) Code>-<HA Link (Trading Partner) Code>',
+        sequenceNumber: <Send Message Sequence (SMS) number>
+    }